merriammassey/tic-tac-toe/README.md

 ## Description

-To begin learning functional programming, I created this tic-tac-toe game using Haskell.

-In Haskell, the program is written in declarative code.
-The program is a single expression that is executed when the expression is evaluated.
+Haskell is a purely functional programming language in which programs are written in declarative code as a single expression that is executed when the expression is evaluated.
 With lazy expression, the expression is not evaluated until it is used, which can result in perfomance gains.

-To learn more about Haskell in 100 seconds, watch [this video](https://www.youtube.com/watch?v=Qa8IfEeBJqk).
+To learn more about Haskell, watch [this short video](https://www.youtube.com/watch?v=Qa8IfEeBJqk).

 ## Table of Contents